salvoventura/pypexels/docs/source/classes/internal/class_photo.rst

     Key         Description
     ==========  =====================================================================================================================
-    original 	The size of the original image is given with the attributes width and height. large 	    This image has a maximum width of 940px and a maximum height of 650px.
+    original 	The size of the original image is given with the attributes width and height. large2x     This image has a maximum width of 1880px and a maximum height of 1300px.
+It has the aspect ratio of the original image. large 	    This image has a maximum width of 940px and a maximum height of 650px.
 It has the aspect ratio of the original image. medium 	    This image has a height of 350px and a flexible width.
 It has the aspect ratio of the original image. small 	    This image has a height of 130px and a flexible width.
 It has the aspect ratio of the original image.